 Snapshots are transferred, i.e. moved, not copied.

-Once you transfer a snapshot to another user or team, it will no longer be available in your account.
+When you transfer a snapshot to another user or team, it is removed from your account.
 You can create a second snapshot before transferring if you’d like to retain a copy.

-In order to transfer a Droplet to another DigitalOcean user or team, you will first need to take a snapshot of it.
+To transfer a Droplet to another DigitalOcean user or a team that you are a member of, you will first need to take a snapshot of it.

 To transfer a snapshot, visit the Images tab in the main navigation and locate the snapshot you want to transfer.
 Open the snapshot’s More menu and select Change Owner.

-The recipient of your snapshot will not receive an email or control panel notification about the transfer.
-You’ll need to notify the user or team.
+Once you choose the recipient, click Transfer Snapshot.
+The recipient of your snapshot will not receive an email or control panel notification about the transfer, so you should notify the user or team.
 It may be helpful to include a link directly to the next section, Receiving a Snapshot.